Your Peter Pan Syndrome - Making It Work for You

 I’ve got some bad news for you.
 If you have answered yes to these questions, you have Peter Pan Syndrome.

-Some months ago, my former boss of 10 years whom I admire more than anyone I know personally, posted online that I had a Peter Pan complex.
+Some months ago, my former boss of 10 years whom I admire more than anyone I know, posted online that I had a Peter Pan complex.

 Rather shocked (since it was my ex-husband, not I, who always chose Halloween costumes with tights), I looked up the characteristics.
 People with the syndrome